magentabusiness/magentabusiness.github.io/_includes/templates/edge/install/integration/mqtt-docker.md

 ```
 {: .copy-code}

-Create a volume for the integration logs (_799 is the user ID of the non-root ThingsBoard Docker user_):
+Create a volume for the integration logs (_799 is the user ID of the non-root IoT Hub Docker user_):

 ```bash
 mkdir -p ~/.tb-pe-mqtt-integration-logs && sudo chown -R 799:799 ~/.tb-pe-mqtt-integration-logs